 #1 A hero for your dreams

 Rem has the means to literally enter and manipulate people’s dreams, which she uses in combination with her investigative skills to defeat the evil villains haunting her clients.
-While fighting in the dreamworld, Rem is able to use psychic powers and transform into an agile warrior princess, while in the real world she prefers using a revolver and various other heavy weaponry.
+While fighting in the dream world, Rem is able to use psychic powers and transform into an agile warrior princess.
+Meanwhile, in the real world, she prefers solving her problems with a revolver and various other heavy weapons.
 She is also backed up by her familiars Alpha and Beta, a kitten and puppy who can transform into feral beasts when accompanying REM into battle.

-It’s a cool idea that lends itself to imaginative scenarios and intriguing mysteries.
+It’s a cool idea that lends itself to some imaginative mysteries.
 Each episode tells a standalone and complete story, with my favorite being one where Rem infiltrates a strange school to investigate a string of macabre deaths.
 It’s a proper ghost story with some unsettling twists and imagery, particularly when the violence spills over into the real world.

 #2 Remarkable violence

 The idea of a little girl and her pets fighting against bad guys to protect the world of dreams sounds kinda cute, doesn’t it?
 Well, there is some light comedy sprinkled throughout the show, but Dream Hunter REM is a gruesome action series first and foremost.

 That may sound needlessly edgy, but Dream Hunter REM actually handles its subversive content quite well.
 Its violent in an unsettling way, rather than relying on extravagant gore as so many other OVA series of the past would.
 There’s a sudden brutality to these scenes.
 Violent decapitations, the impact of a hatchet embedding itself in a skull, spontaneous impalement —it triggers the part of the brain that goes “OH JESUS!” rather than the easily-desensitized parts that get a kick out of gory explosions.
 Is that how brains work?